Dmitry-Abakumov/file-explorer/README.md

 ## 🗃️ How to run the project in development 🗃️

-To deploy this project, you need to perform the following steps:
+To run this project you need to follow these steps:

 1. **Clone the repository**: Use the `git clone` command to clone this repository to your computer.